santhoshakkisetti/Edu-lens-AI/README.md

-# 📚 EduLens AI – AI Teacher Companion
+# 📚 EduLens AI – AI Teacher Companion(usig google ai studio)

 EduLens AI is an AI-powered learning companion that transforms the way students study.
 Simply capture an image of a blackboard, notebook, textbook, or handwritten notes, and the app uses AI to extract text, explain concepts in simple language, and generate personalized learning materials.